ortus-docs/cfconfig-docs/README.md

 ## Versioning

-CFconfig is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.
+CFConfig is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.
 Releases will be numbered in the following format:

 ```
 <major>.<minor>.<patch>.<buildID>